monzim/uiuDiscordBot/README.md

 The latest update to the UIU Discord Bot includes the following changes:

 <!-- date -->

+#### (March 10, 2024)

+- **Configure**: Added the ability to configure the bot with the necessary information.
+- **Improved Performance**: Improved the performance of the bot to make it faster and more responsive.
+- **Bug Fixes**: Fixed several bugs and issues to make the bot more stable and reliable.

 #### Version 2.0.0-4 (March 09, 2024)